-Dahlma Llanos-Figueroa teaches Writing Workshops that can be brought to your classroom, book club, or organization.
-Click here to schedule a workshop for your classroom, organization, or Book Club.
+Dahlma Llanos-Figueroa teaches Writing Workshops that can be brought to your classroom, book club, or organization virtually and in-person.
+Download an Author Appearance Form to begin the process.

 All workshops work in an honest, supportive, nurturing, and noncompetitive atmosphere, allowing participants to learning from each other's experiences and inspiring each other to keep writing inspiring and thoughtful stories.